wazuh/wazuh-documentation/source/deployment-options/index.rst

 Installing the Wazuh central components
 ---------------------------------------

-All the alternatives include instructions on how to install the Wazuh central components.
-After installing the :doc:`central components </getting-started/components/index>`, you then need to deploy agents to your endpoints.
+All the alternatives include instructions on how to install the :doc:`Wazuh central components </getting-started/components/index>`.
+After these are installed, you then need to deploy agents to your endpoints.

 .. raw:: html